CemTunaboylu/Container/README.md

 # Deep Diving

-Before starting, I want to clear some of my notations.
-I will abide to the conventions of Linux man pages.
+Before starting, I want to clarify some of my notations.
+I will abide by the conventions of Linux man pages.
 In those:

-`[ ]` means that anything within (any values, information or parameters) are optional.
-You can chose one, more than one or none at all.
+`[ ]` means that anything within (any values, information, or parameters) is optional.
+You can choose one, more than one or none at all.
 `< >` means that the element within (again any parameter, information or a value) is mandatory.
-We require to replace the text in between angle brackets with actual appropriate information.
+We require replacing the text in between angle brackets with actual appropriate information.
 `-`means the options.
 It does not stand by itself, it will be followed by some form of a value ( or information or parameter).

-`-` We will not use that one I guess but while on it a little extra does not kill anyone ...
-It means long options like a more descriptive name of the option name above.
+`-` We will not use that one I guess.
+Anyway while we are on it, a little extra does not kill anyone ...
+They are explicitly written as their names.
 It is pretty common and you may stumble upon them anywhere.
-For example an option `-l` indicating an option as a 'list', will be given `--list` as a long option as well.
+For example, an option `-l` indicating an option as a 'list', will be given `--list` as a long option as well.
 Both accomplish the same thing.
 When you use heavily on options, it helps to use long options for visibility and readability for you and others.

 `{ }` I am not sure if this is common.
 This means within are required options that can be in any relation such as mutual exclusion and so on.
-One of the specified options or some in conjunction to others *must* be present.
-For example filtring some results with `{ --time $TODAY | --priority 9 }` means "I want the ones which are from today( assume that entries have times associated with them)" **OR** those who are of priority 9".
+One of the specified options or some in conjunction with others *must* be present.
+For example, filtring some results with `{ --time $TODAY | --priority 9 }` means "I want the ones which are from today (assume that entries have times associated with them) **OR** those who are of priority 9".
 Note that one of these conditions must be fulfilled.
-If none of them are satisfied, returned result is empty.
+If none of them is satisfied, the returned result is empty.

 # Container